 Wes is a software engineer/manager and has enjoyed bringing leadership skills from the corporate world to our youth in the Leadership Development Center.
 Wes has been a frequent volunteer in our summer camps, despite night after night of changing diapers in his teepee’s week-long diarrhea epidemic (without electricity or running water, of course).
 His wife Kelli, and their four children, have all shared in our Romania ministry.

 Rafa began his work with Mercy Ministries on the leadership team of our summer camps.
 After years of investment in our youth he new serves on our board.
-Rafa is a leader in orphan care in Marghita, serving with one of our partner organizations, FCE, as a foster parent and youth leader.
-He and his wife Ani have three birth children, five current foster children, and dozens of youth who consider them dad and mom.
+Rafa is a leader in orphan care in Marghita, after years of serving with one of our partner organizations, FCE, as a foster parent and youth leader.
+He and his wife Ani currently live in Scotland, and have three birth children and dozens of former foster children who consider them dad and mom.
 Rafa has a passion for connecting with youth through day-to-day life, especially soccer and music, and helping them cultivate a relationship with God.

 After seeing horrific news footage in 1990, Fred and his wife Karleen made improving the level of caregiving for Romanian orphans one of the main projects of Mercy Ministries.
 They have become grandma and grandpa to dozens of abandoned youth.
 Fred’s pancakes are legendary in Marghita; even teenagers will wake up early for breakfast at the Deweys.
 (No one gets his secret recipe except his grandchildren.)
 Through their experiences of raising ten children, four of whom were adopted, the Deweys continue to support other families in their journeys toward healing.